What is the difference between talking to a therapist vs. talking to my friends?

 I am interested, so what's the next step?

 The first step is to do the intake assessment (sometimes people called an "initial consultation").
 It is a 50 minutes psychological evaluation.
 Since every therapist has their own niche and specialty and we want to make sure we address your concern carefully, so we will pair you with a therapist who can meet your needs after the intake assessment.

 I am really interested in attending therapy, but I am on a tight budget.
 Do you offer sliding scale fees?

 Certainly!
 Our goal is to bring changes to the client, so we are excited to work with someone who seeks self-growth and is motivated in the healing process.
 We want to make therapy affordable because we believe everyone can benefit from therapy.
 Hence, we offer a few spaces with sliding scale (reduced) fees.
-Please email email@example.com if you are interested.
+Please send an email to firstname.lastname@example.org if you are interested.